 Gestational surrogacy contracts contemplate, as much as possible, everything that can possibly go wrong throughout the surrogacy process.
 The surrogacy agreement details exactly what will happen in the case of an unexpected event or “what-if” scenario so that there are no disagreements over compensation or each parties’ responsibilities — no matter what happens.

 That’s why it is so important to work with a highly experienced attorney to draft and negotiate your surrogacy contract in North Carolina.
-With a N.C. legal expert like E. Parker Herring or Bobby Mills, you can feel confident that all possible outcomes have been considered and addressed in your surrogacy agreement.
+With a N.C. legal expert like E. Parker Herring, you can feel confident that all possible outcomes have been considered and addressed in your surrogacy agreement.

 4. Can’t we just download a sample surrogacy contract online?